Eyesore123/project-management/README.md

 * Logout causes an error message on console
 * Online status gets updated to the database, but there are instances where irregular behaviour might occur, for example when a user uses two different browsers and same login credentials

+Coming soon:

+* A settings button to the bottom left corner that does absolutely nothing

 ![1](https://github.com/user-attachments/assets/b47b4269-f304-4868-85cf-e8610d36be9f)